ecbypi/paraphrase/README.md

 # paraphrase

-`paraphrase` provides a way to map request params to model scopes and apply those scopes based on what params are supplied.
+Paraphrase provides a way to map request params to model scopes and apply those scopes based on what params are supplied.
 It adds a `.paraphrase` method to your model classes and `ActiveRecord::Relation` instances that, after setting up your scope => key mappings, will apply scopes if the parameters mapped to a scope are present.
 You can also require and whitelist certain parameters to provide more flexibility on complex scopes.

 ## Installation